fried-ice/fell/man/fell.1.md

 # DESCRIPTION

 __fell__ is a simple shell created for understanding the linux way of creating new processes by forking and executing.
-It is not supposed to deliver every day usage shell experience.
+It is **not** supposed to deliver every day usage shell experience and is most likely filled with bugs and security problems.

 # OPTIONS